NO PUPPY MILLS

 • WINONA COUNTY BOARD MEETING (04/26/22): Animal Folks' Executive Director Ann Olson and Winona County residents spoke before the county board and asked that the issue be placed on the agenda.
 Board member asked for the research requested of staff by the county board last September.

-• WINONA COUNTY MEETING (09/14/21): On August 14, 2021, the Winona County met to discuss their dog breeding ordinance and related issues.
+• WINONA COUNTY BOARD MEETING (09/14/21): On August 14, 2021, the Winona County met to discuss their dog breeding ordinance and related issues.
 A moratorium was brought up but, at this meeting, was not voted on yet.
 Multiple items were directed to the county staff to look into, including confirming what permitted breeders are required to have a state or federal license; review kennel regulations in neighboring counties; and explore further regulation with noise ordinances and ADA compliance.
 Animal Folks testified, providing further data on dog breeders and requesting a moratorium on further permits to allow for more thorough and deliberate discussion.

 • WINONA COUNTY BOARD MEETING (08/10/21): On August 10, 2021, after much discussion, the application for a dog breeding kennel by Erickson Shady Maple was denied (3-2 vote).
 Questions were raised by the board about compliance issues.
 Animal Folks testified in opposition to further permits.